 “Concussion is a rehabilitative injury, and we have to take a rehabilitative team approach, with all hands on deck,” said Jessica B. Schwartz PT, DPT, CSCS, a spokesperson for the American Physical Therapy Association.

 Concussions, a type of traumatic brain injury, can damage tissue and cause chemical changes in the brain.
 Most people recover within a couple of weeks, but others develop post-concussion syndrome, with persistent headaches or dizziness.

 “They have a hard time processing information from their vestibular system,” explained Jennifer Fay, PT, DPT, NCS, a neurologic clinical specialist with a subspecialty in vestibular rehabilitation at Rusk Rehabilitation, NYU Langone’s concussion center in New York.

 “Concussion is a functional injury that can affect the being and self and the ability to interact with the environment, with a job or family,” Schwartz added.

 The new “Concussion” movie chronicles the life of Bennet Omalu, MD, and his discovery of chronic traumatic encephalopathy (CTE), a progressive, degenerative brain disease, in retired football players who had experienced multiple concussions while playing.
-CTE is associated with memory loss, confusion, impaired judgment and impulse control, depression and aggression.
-The disorder, also diagnosed in boxers and war veterans, can be confirmed only during an autopsy with the finding of neurofibrillary tangles and neuritic threads.
+CTE is associated with memory loss, confusion, impaired judgment and impulse control, depression, and aggression.
+The disorder, also diagnosed in boxers and war veterans, can be confirmed only during an autopsy to find neurofibrillary tangles and neuritic threads.

 Research continues to learn more about this disorder.
 UCLA is developing ways to diagnose CTE in living people, measuring tau proteins and with MRI imaging.